 Knock back the dough and divide into 8 balls for large breads or 12 for small.

-Roll the dough balls flat and then cook for 1-2 minutes in a properly hot, dry pan until a little charred on each side (I use a cast iron griddle pan).
+Roll the dough balls flat and then cook for 1-2 minutes in a properly hot, dry pan – seriously, you need to preheat it for 5 minutes at least.
+I use a cast iron griddle pan.
+Cook them until they’re a little charred on each side.
 They will start to puff up when ready.